Sebas1705/VPSLocalOrchestrator/docs/core/MERGE_INSTRUCTIONS.md

 - Security validations
 - Production-ready code

-Ready for production use with n8n and enterprise deployments."
+Ready for production use and enterprise deployments."

 # 4. Push tag to GitHub
 git push origin v4.0.0